olivmrtn/zebu/README.md

 ## Usage and Theory

-Please read the R vignette located in inst/doc/ by typing `vignette(“zebu")` in the R console.
+Please read the R vignette [here](http://cdn.rawgit.com/olivmrtn/zebu/master/inst/doc/zebu.html) or by typing `vignette(“zebu")` in the R console.

 ## Contact